ANALYSIS-Brazil's Rousseff to rein in excesses - for a while

 Investors are eager for any signs of change after Rousseff's first term in office, which was marked by average annual economic growth under 2 percent, rising budget deficits that threaten Brazil's investment grade credit rating, and huge losses for many financial investors.

-Yet comments by Rousseff's chief of staff Aloizio Mercadante, who is among the possible candidates to run the finance ministry, were one of several recent signs that hopes for a profound change in policies are likely to be dashed.

-"We cannot have a drastic cut (in government spending) that leads to recession.
-We have to protect people's jobs and income," he told reporters on Wednesday.
-He also told business leaders taxes will not be raised to relieve the fiscal crunch.

-Other government allies say that whatever pro-market shift does occur is unlikely to last very long.
+Yet even some of Rousseff's allies say that whatever shift occurs is unlikely to be very deep, or last very long.

 They say Rousseff will make just enough gestures to win some breathing room from ratings agencies and stave off a downgrade, but then return to aggressive spending on poverty programs and infrastructure while guiding the private sector as she sees fit.